Font Size: Large Small

 In addition to the Spring Festival, taickets are also hard to get during other Chinese festivals, such as the National Day Holiday (October 1st - 7th), the May Day Holiday (May 1st – 3rd), and the Mid-autumn Festival Holiday (three days around August 15th in Chinese lunar calendar).

-It may be a little troublesome touring in China during holidays like Spring Festival due to the heavy traffic, but you will also learn much about Chinese culture.
-Here are some tips for visiting China during holidays:
+It may be a little troublesome touring during holidays like Spring Festival due to the heavy traffic, but you will also learn much about Chinese culture.
+Here are some tips:

-1. Try to avoid taking trains or buses during the Chinese holidays.
+1. Try to avoid traveling during the Chinese holidays.

 2. If you happen to visit China during the holidays, book the ticket in advance.